Hazells Hall Estate Railings

 The project benefited the owners of the hall in improving the look of the hall and in their understanding of the importance of using the correct materials when working on heritage property.

-The historic parklands survey was carried out by volunteers, following a training course, that was hosted by GSCLP.
-The volunteers were all residents from Bedfordshire and it gave them a wider understanding of the county and the particular the history of the parklands and houses found in the greensand country.
+The historic parklands survey was carried out by volunteers, following a training course, that was hosted by GCLP.
+The volunteers were all residents from Bedfordshire and it gave them a wider understanding of the county and the particular the history of the parklands and houses found in Greensand Country.

-Whilst the hall is in private ownership taking part in the gsclp has encouraged the owners to allow small group visit from ‘the bedfordshire gardens trust’ with a further visit planned in spring 2022.
+Whilst the hall is in private ownership taking part in the GCLP has encouraged the owners to allow small group visit from the Bedfordshire Gardens Trust, with a further visit planned in spring 2022.

 Benefits to Heritage & Landscape